EndeSun/Buga-Project/README.md

 # React + Vite

-Esto es una modificación de pedrito
+Esto es una modificación de pedrito por segunda vez

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.